4/24/2019

 Why Wait to Feed New Crop Silage?

-By Bill Mahanna, PhD, Dipl.
+Written by Bill Mahanna, PhD, Dipl.
 ACAN, Pioneer Global Nutritional Sciences Manager, and Ev Thomas, president of Oak Point Agronomics Ltd.

 Sometimes it takes a while for scientific understanding to catch up with what dairy producers and nutritionists intuitively know from observing cows and looking at manure.
 For many years, it has been a standard recommendation among nutritionists to wait until after Christmas to feed new-crop corn silage and high-moisture corn.
 Researchers have finally discovered a rational explanation for this decades-old recommendation.